 The L-1A visa is for employees moving to the U.S. in an executive or managerial capacity.
 The definitions in INA §101(a)(44), expanded in 9 FAM 402.12-2(C), are specific: a manager must primarily direct the organisation, supervise the work of other supervisory or professional employees, and have authority over personnel decisions.
 An executive must direct the management of the organisation or a major component, set goals and policies, and exercise wide latitude in discretionary decision-making.

-L-1A holders may stay in the U.S. for up to seven years and have a direct path to a green card through the EB-1C multinational manager category.
+L-1A holders may stay in the U.S. for up to seven years and have a direct path through the EB-1C multinational manager category — see our L-1 to green card guide.

 L-1B: Specialized Knowledge